 Degree Description

 The Speech-Language Pathology Program offers a balanced curriculum to prepare future SLPs to work with both children and adults with communication and swallowing disorders.
 Course elements are designed to imbue students with the knowledge base pertinent to the field, while simultaneously fostering the critical thinking, problem solving, and self-confidence that contributes to effective independent clinical practice.
-Students will develop empathy and compassion, which are hallmark traits of a master clinician.
+Students will also develop skills in self-reflection and collaboration which contribute to life-long learning, hallmark traits of a master clinician.

 Program Objectives